-Highlights for the Five Year Downtown Redevelopment Capital Improvements Plan (FY 13 - FY17)
+Highlights for the Five Year Downtown Redevelopment Capital Improvements Plan (FY 14 - FY18)

-Several projects are included in the 5-year plan for the Downtown area, with the streetscape and underground conversion along Ocean Boulevard from 2nd Avenue to 9th Avenue North as the largest project contemplated.
+The largest project included in the 5 year plan involves streetscape improvements and underground conversion along Ocean Boulevard from 2nd Avenue to 9th Avenue North.
 The project involves burial of overhead utility lines, upsizing water and sewer utilities, installation of decorative medians and sidewalks and resurfacing the roadway.
-Additional improvements include improvements to 4th Avenue South and construction of an Ocean Outfall at 4th Avenue.
+The other major improvement contained within the plan is the construction of an Ocean Outfall at 4th Avenue North.
+The new Outfall System will receive storm drainage flows from approximately 87 acres of urbanized development and allow for the removal of pipes from the beach between 8th Avenue North and 1st Avenue South.